huynguyenbao/huynguyenbao.github.io/_posts/2022-09-11-variational-methods-denoising.md

   \dfrac{dE}{df} = \dfrac{\partial L}{\partial f} - \dfrac{\partial}{\partial x}\left(\dfrac{\partial L}{\partial f_x}\right) - \dfrac{\partial}{\partial y}\left(\dfrac{\partial L}{\partial f_y}\right) = 0
 \end{equation}$$

 This necessary condition does not guarantee that the solution is global optimum but only local optimum.
-However, at least we can still find an acceptable solution by using gradient descent.
+However, at least we can still find an acceptable solution by using gradient descent. (a small exercise for readers is to prove $E(f,u)$ strictly covex and with that strict convexity we can achieve global minima by gradient descent)

 Continue to expand the above equation to get: